brianmcdonald/brianmcdonald.me/content/writing/XLS-form-filler-data.md

 ## The Problem

-Analysis tools such as Python and R provide many benefits for humaniatarian analysis.
-They provide reproducilble analysis flows which are great for collaborative analysis, provide an approach than can build reuse and build upon prior analysis and importantly, provide an auditable, robust and reproducible approach.
+Analysis tools such as Python and R provide many benefits for humanitarian analysis.
+They provide reproducible analysis flows which are great for collaborative analysis, provide an approach than can build reuse and build upon prior analysis and importantly, provide an auditable, robust and reproducible approach.

-Another of their strengths is how it enables faster turn-around on analyitical prouducts due to its reuse of code and methods.
+Another of their strengths is how it enables faster turn-around on analytical products due to its reuse of code and methods.
 This is the case in situations where the analytical product design remains very close to previous examples, but what about the many cases cases where the output analysis needs to be adjusted to fit the context or a new methodology or mix of methods.
-In these cases one of the most limiting factors in the analysis turnaround time is the period where the analyst needs to wait for data inputs or produce example data in order to start develoing their data analysis plan or draft their analysis.
+In these cases one of the most limiting factors in the analysis turnaround time is the period where the analyst needs to wait for data inputs or produce example data in order to start developing their data analysis plan or draft their analysis.

 A tool that can simulate data can radically reduce the time between data collection and the production date of its analytical outputs.